TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Src/VolumeMacroPad184-Readme.txt

     Use 133 MHz CPU (or 125 MHz when higher SPI read is used)

 New changes:
-Starcodes can be sent via a PC serial port or a Powershell command to the Touchpad.
-For example sending <*x9*0102030405060718> will set all 8 programmable keys to new actions and labels - namely the 8 keys will be Bks Tab aTb Ins Esc PrS and [Del] = aPr and [Ret] = Run. .
-Using the Powershell get-process, one can then set these keys according to which application is open.
+1. Starcodes can be sent via a PC serial port or a Powershell command to the Touchpad.
+For example sending <*x9*0102030405060719> will set all 8 programmable keys to new actions and labels - namely the 8 keys will be Del Bks Tab aTb Ins Esc and [Del] = PrS and [Ret] = Run.
+Using a Powershell get-process, one can then set these keys according to which application is open.
-*xn*m has been expanded to include *x9*list and *x0*0.
+2. *xn*m has been expanded to include *x9*list and *x0*0.
 For example *x9*m1m2m3s1s2s3d1r1 = all 8 programmable key values 1-6 7,8 with [Del] Key value
  = d1, and [Ret] Key value = r1. *x0*0 reset all 8 keys to their default.
-Macro Keys M S and T can now toggle between upper and lowercase filenames (meaningful only for flash storage) Use the [Cf][Opt] keys to toggle between Upper and Lower case names or use *ul*.
-This adds another 3x24 (M01-M24, S01-S24, T01-T24) + 100 (A01-A99 filenames) i.e. another 172 macros that can be stored and accessed.
+3. Macro Keys M S and T can now toggle between upper and lowercase filenames (meaningful only for flash storage) Use the [Cf][Opt] keys to toggle between Upper and Lower case names or use *ul*.
+This adds another 3x24 (M01-M24, S01-S24, T01-T24) + 99 (A01-A99 filenames) i.e. another 171 macros that can be stored and accessed.
 Note that the Flash Filesystem is case-senstive i.e. s01 and S01 are two seperate files but the SDCard is case-preserving but not case-sensitive.
-[Cfg][Opt] has option to send SDCard+Flash Filelist to PC Serial Port
+4. [Cfg][Opt] has option to send SDCard+Flash Filelist to PC Serial Port

 Previous changes
 Updated SDCard Filenames generation for upper/lowercase filenames - lowercase only through *sd*n n=1-9, U-X u-x mst MST A-G a-g